-Campus Police works closely with the Residence Life Department to promote safety in the residence halls.
+Campus Police works closely with the Residence Life Department to promote safety Fire and carbon monoxide alarms ring into in the residence halls.
 Campus Police Officers participate in educational programs and attend social events held in the residence halls.

 Printed Crime Prevention Materials: